 Why should you visit Meenakshi Amman?

-The facade of the temple is sparkling with its colorful design.
-The temple has 14 towers, the tallest of which is 52 meters high.
-Each building reflects thousands of mythological stories and a mind-blowing number of statues, over 33000.
+The temple’s facade sparkles with its colourful design.
+It has 14 towers, the tallest of which is 52 meters high.
+Each building reflects thousands of mythological stories and a mind-blowing number of statues, over 33,000.

-You will stop for a moment, take a deep breath, and finally, little words come out of your mouth, “UNBELIEVABLE!”
+You will stop momentarily, take a deep breath, and finally, little words come out of your mouth, “UNBELIEVABLE!”

 Yes, I agree.
-The setting is stunning, and the atmosphere is likely to be one of spirituality and celebration.
-With a diverse combination of legendary myths and spectacular architectural components, the temple recognizes the importance of women in society.
+The setting is stunning, and the atmosphere will likely be one of spirituality and celebration.
+With a diverse combination of legendary myths and spectacular architectural components, the temple recognises the importance of women in society.

 The internal design of the temple is equally as magnificent as the outside.
 Many pillars, arranged in a maze-like pattern, demonstrate the holy location by producing a beautiful musical note when struck.